Mansion stage

-A mansion stage is a stage for theatrical performances.
-They originated in churches where they were small wooden platforms with supports and a roof.
-Mansions were stage structures used in medieval theatre to represent specific locations, such as Heaven or Hell.
-The actors would move between these mansions as the play demanded.
+A mansion stage is a small wooden platform with supports and a roof, commonly used in medieval theatre to represent specific locations (such as Heaven or Hell).
+Originating in churches, the actors would often move between these mansions as the play demanded.
 The acting area of the stage was called the platea, and mansions were placed around the platea.
 As the actors moved between the mansions, the platea would take on the scenic identity of each mansion.
-In England, pageant wagons were used for the cycle dramas to hold the mansion, the plateau, and a dressing area.
-These were used to move the scene from one audience to the next, unlike in the church where the mansions were stationary and both the performer and the congregation would move from mansion to mansion.
+In England, pageant wagons were used for cycle dramas to hold the mansion, the platea, and a dressing area.
+These wagons moved the scene from one audience to the next, unlike in the church where mansions were stationary and both performers and the congregation moved from mansion to mansion.

 Sociohistorical context

 After the fall of the Roman Empire, structured drama became practically nonexistent.
-Theatrical performances persisted in some small degree through local and travelling troupes of what would later be called minstrels.
-These minstrels, along with the monastery scholars, would carry the knowledge and tradition of the Roman Theatre until the revival of theatre in the Early Middle Ages, beginning around 500 C.E.
+Theatrical performances persisted to a small degree through local and traveling troupes of what were later called minstrels.
+These minstrels, along with monastery scholars, carried the knowledge and tradition of Roman theatre until the revival of theatre in the Early Middle Ages, beginning around 500 C.E.
 As the church’s power grew, they attempted to absorb the pagan religions.
 In order to draw people in, while allowing them to keep a sense of their traditions, they superimposed Christian theology on pagan holiday celebrations.
 Easter was already the appropriate time of year to take the place of the spring fertility festivals.
-The Roman festivals celebrating the births of Dionysus, Osiris, and other lesser deities became Christmas, despite Christ's birth never being celebrated in the winter before.
+The Roman festivals celebrating the births of Dionysus, Osiris, and other lesser deities became Christmas, although Christ's birth had never been celebrated in the winter before.

 To keep up with the elaborate and theatrical celebrations found in the pagan religions, the church began creating spectacle performances.
 For example, they might place a cross wrapped in burial clothes in a tomb on Good Friday and raise it on Sunday, or stage elaborate mystery plays such as the one that lasted multiple days in the town of Mons, France.
 The processionals evolved into the liturgical dramas of the high Middle Ages.
 By 1300, the performance of liturgical dramas in churches was widespread across Western Europe, and so began the use of mansions and plateas, which persisted throughout the Middle Ages.

 In the 14th century, the Church in England, in an attempt to continue to spark interest and devotion to the church, began to build movable mansions, called pageant wagons, to carry to different parts of town to create an elaborate travelling show.
 Carrying the performances out of the church, the play slowly became more secular.
 Audiences prized the comic characters such as lesser demons and drunks, and those who played them well, reigniting professionalism in performance.
 The use of mansions, and eventually pageant wagons helped to create an affirmation of faith in the church in the Middle Ages.